|SSM Cardinal Glennon Children's Medical Center|

 Handling Kids' Reactions

 Not all kids react right away.
-Let yours know that's OK too, and there will be other times to talk when they're ready.
+Let yours know that's OK, too, and that you can talk when they're ready.
 Some kids try to please their parents by acting as if everything is fine, or try to avoid any difficult feelings by denying that they feel any anger or sadness at the news.
 Sometimes stress comes out in other ways — at school, or with friends, or in changes to their appetite, behavior or sleep patterns.

 Whether your kids express fear, worry, or relief about your separation and divorce, they'll want to know how their own day-to-day lives might change.